SylanTroh/AudioManager/README.md

 Each AudioZone script has at least one "ID" which is a string that names the zones.
 If a player enters a collider with an AudioZone script, they are tagged with its ID, and if they leave that tag is removed.
 A player is considered to be in an AudioZone as long as they are inside at least one Collider that has a matching ID.
 The AudioZoneManager will apply its audiosetting to players, making them unable to hear each other, if the two players do not share any IDs.

-Finally, if a zone has the id "", that is, the empty string, it will match players who are not in any zones in addition to zones with id "".
+If a zone has the id "", that is, the empty string, it will match players who are not in any zones in addition to zones with id "".
 This can be used to create "Transition Zones" or zones where players can hear players who are inside of a zone, while still hearing players who are outside of it.
+Finally, if a player is in a zone with the "Is Negative Zone" checkbox enabled, that zone will negate any other zones with the same ID.

 # Known Issues
 - Sitting in a station disables a player's capsule collider.
 If a player moves through AudioZones in this state their audio will break.
 This is most commonly caused by one player "carrying" another using a station on their avatar, but would also occur if a world has stations that can move players through AudioZones.